 After scraping off the textured ceiling materials the drywall board that the popcorn materials were on will be exposed.

-When the drywall board is exposed the seams that were taped may need to be touched up or additional drywall mud may need to be applied over these seams, so that when the ceiling is painted, that it looks smooth and good.
+When the drywall board is exposed the seams that were taped may need to be touched up or additional drywall mud may need to be applied over these seams, so that when the ceiling is painted, it looks nice and smooth.
 At times, the ceiling may be textured by spaying on a light coat of drywall mud.
 Giving an orange peel look or some other texture that matches the existing walls of the home.

 Hiring a Contractor To Do The Work

-Licenses.
-Is the contractor licensed and does his license cover removal and disposal of asbestos materials.
+Licenses: Is the contractor licensed and does their license cover removal and disposal of asbestos materials.

-Experience.
-Is the contractor experienced in doing this type of work and does he have any references that you could check?
+Experience: Is the contractor experienced in doing this type of work and do they have any references that you could check?

-Contract.
-Get a contact that spells out what he is going to do and his responsibilities.
-Read it carefully and know what it doesn’t cover and what your responsibilities are.
+Contract: Get a contact that spells out what they are going to do and their responsibilities.
+Read it carefully, know what it doesn’t cover and what your responsibilities are.

-Last, but not least.
-When is he going to start and finish.
-When and how is he going to be paid.
+Last, but not least: When are they going to start and finish.
+When and how are they going to be paid.

-Removing popcorn ceilings are basically easy to do and inexpensive.
+Removing popcorn ceilings is generally easy to do and inexpensive.
 Many home buyers like to have this work done when the house is vacant and before they move in.
-Doing the work when the home is vacant is usually cheaper and a lot less messy, than doing it after you have moved in.
+Doing the work when the home is vacant is usually cheaper and a lot less messy than doing it after you have moved in.

 Homes with textured ceilings often have other areas that are textured, such as furnace or water heater closets, or have other materials that may contain asbestos.
-Ones that we may not have even thought about.
+Often ones that you may not have even thought about.